julman99/homebrew-toolbox/README.md

 ###A set of cool tools for mac

 ##Installation
-Just tap this reposotory to your homebrew installation
+Just tap this repository to your homebrew installation

 ```
 brew tap julman99/homebrew-toolbox